Mulih/AfricAutoTrade/README.md

 ## License

-This project is for personal use.
-If you wish to use it commercially or redistribute, please contact the author.
+This project is proprietary.
+You must contact [your.email@example.com] for permission to use this software.

 ---